How Gamification can Prevent Accidents in the Construction Sector

 - Being caught in between (e.g., an object and vehicle)

 These are known as the “Fatal Fours,” and they were responsible for almost 64% of deaths.
 Eliminating these four causes may save 602 workers’ lives in the United States every year.
 We know accidents cannot be predicted, but some of them can be prevented, especially the ones that are caused due to worker negligence.
-Construction companies are now adapting gamification and simulations to help workers correct their performance in real-time and enhance workplace safety.
+Construction companies are now adapting OSHA 10 online training, gamification-enabled courses, and occupation-specific training simulations to help workers correct their performance in real-time and enhance workplace safety.

 What is gamification?